 Dominique Christina has performed and conducted workshops for hundreds of colleges/universities, schools, community art spaces, nonprofit organizations, and conferences across the country.
-She has opened for Cornel West, appeared in Season 3 of Verses and Flow on TV One, performed for the Trayvon Martin and Emmett Till families at the Shiloh Baptist Church, and was a keynote speaker at the Emerging Women Conference, TedxMSU Denver, and the LOHAS Conference.
-She has created branding and marketing language for companies like Lotus Wei, Gaia Herbs, and Abbot Meade & Vickers Ad Agency (U.K.) as well.
+She has opened for Cornel West, appeared in Season 3 of Verses and Flow on TV One, performed for the Trayvon Martin and Emmett Till families at the Shiloh Baptist Church, and was a keynote speaker at the Emerging Women Conference, TedxMSU Denver, the LOHAS Conference, and was invited to China to perform her poetry in Chengdu.
+Dominique’s fourth manuscript “Anarcha Speaks” won the National Poetry Series 2017 Competition and will be published Fall 2018 by Beacon Press.

 Her work has been published in: